 illustrates a key idea that underpins student positive mental health and

 wellbeing; namely, Things are neither

 good nor bad but thinking makes it so.
 Once this principle is taught,

 students become aware of the power they have over the way they think leading to

 appropriate feelings and goal-directed behaviours.
 They feel less helpless and

 victimised and experience greater self-efficacy and confidence.

-This online course is Ideal for teachers new to You Can Do It!
+This online program is ideal for teachers new to You Can Do It!
 Education as well as those familiar with YCDI!
-Education seeking an up-date of theory and practice.
-Presented by Professor Michael Bernard, the course consists of 9 interactive modules covering the following topics:
+Education seeking an update of theory and practice.
+Presented by Professor Michael Bernard, the program consists of 9 interactive modules covering the following topics:

 Participants receive a digital guide by Michael Bernard Social-Emotional Learning for All: Best Practice of You Can Do It!
-Education (125 pages) that summarises key content from all eight topics.
-Participants work through the course in their own time and place.
+Education (125 pages) that summarises key content from all nine topics.
+Participants work through the program in their own time and place.
 Each module takes approximately 30 minutes to complete.

 Professor Michael Bernard is ideal for new and experienced educators and school